The Benefits of Metal Injection Moulding

-Dependant on shape, another benefit of MIM is that it’s able to replace a set or assembly of two or more parts with a single MIM part, cutting the cost of producing different parts, assembling and machining them.
+Dependant on shape, another benefit of metal injection moulding is that it’s able to replace a set or assembly of two or more parts with a single MIM part, cutting the cost of producing different parts, assembling and machining them.

 Metal injection moulding process offers many advantages including: